Estimated reading time: 5 minutes

 Regular maintenance is vital to ensure the longevity of a hybrid battery.
 Simple practices can make a significant difference:

 - Scheduled Check-Ups: Adhere to the manufacturer’s recommended service intervals.
+For a detailed guide, see How Are Hybrid Batteries Reconditioned.

 - Battery Cooling System: Ensure the cooling system is functioning properly to prevent overheating.